 Hartland Volunteer Fire Department Fire House & Jail House on Water Street during 1923 Flood

-In the early 1900s, the “modern” Hartland Volunteer Fire Department was organized.
-Equipment consisted of two-wheeled hose carts which were connected to the few local fire hydrants originally installed by the Linn Woolen Mill and rented to the town.
+Fire fighting equipment included two-wheeled hose carts which were connected to the few local fire hydrants originally installed by the Linn Woolen Mill and rented to the town.
 When the mill whistle blew signaling a fire, the first firemen who arrived at the Water Street Fire House grabbed the hose carts and rushed to the fire.

-Hartland Volunteer Fire Department Hose Cart following Hartland Academy Fire in 1923
+Hartland Volunteer Fire Department Hose Cart following Hartland Academy Fire on December 7, 1923

 In 1912, the Hartland Water Company opened and became owners of the town’s water and fire hydrant system.
 With its new 6 mile pipe feeding the Village’s water needs from Stafford Pond in North Hartland, additional hydrants were installed which they still rented to the town.